ni/automotive-camera-module-reference/docs/reference/gettingstartedexample/gse-acq-help.md

-# PXIe-148X Getting Started Example - Acquisition Help
+# PXIe-148X Getting Started Example - Acquisition Help Test

 Refer to this document to understand the elements of the getting started example for acquisition with variants of the PXIe-148X GMSL and FPD-Link interface modules.
 This document provides a description for all controls and indicators on the acquisition getting started example front panel.
 > Note: Updates to controls when the VI is running will not take effect unless otherwise indicated.